 133. Proceedings to be private

-(1) Proceedings in any court under or in relation to this Act are not to be heard in open court and all persons other than a party to the proceedings or his or her lawyer are to be excluded during the proceedings, except as otherwise directed by the court.
+(1) Proceedings in any court under or in relation to this Act are not to be heard in open court and all persons other than a party to the proceedings or his or her legal practitioner are to be excluded during the proceedings, except as otherwise directed by the court.

 (2) A court may order any person to leave the room or other place during the examination of a witness in proceedings mentioned in subsection (1).

+[Section 133 amended by No. 21 of 2008 s.
+638(3).]

 134. Representation of children

 (1) The CEO may, at any time, appoint a person who, in the CEO’s opinion, is suitably qualified to represent a child who is a prospective adoptee or adoptee.